 Welcome to Reception - Buttercup Class!

-We are currently in Term 6 and our topic is Land Ahoy!
 Please have a look to see what we are up to each day in our current timetable.

 In Reception we select topics to suit the children’s interests.
 Through finding out what the children are interested in we can tailor the curriculum accordingly.
 We follow the EYFS

 Here is an overview of what is expected within the strands, it is a useful tool for understanding the profile: